tinted-theming/home/styling.md

 	- For a light scheme, these slots typically span from lightest to darkest. (`base00` is the lightest)
 - Slots `base08` to `base0F` typically hold individual accent colors used for syntax highlighting (types, operators, classes, variables, etc.)

+**Compatibility**

+- Base16 0.2 schemes are forwards compatible with Base17.
+  - _Every Base16 scheme is a valid Base17 scheme._

+To upgrade from Base16 just start using the newer Base17 features in your scheme and build with a Base17 aware builder.

 ### The Default "Base" 16 Slots

 The default slots and their default uses: